Best Saudi Arabia Travel Insurance Plans & Coverage (2026)

 Other Saudi Arabia Entry Requirements

-Entry requirements for US citizens traveling to Saudi Arabia typically included:
+Entry requirements for US citizens traveling to Saudi Arabia typically include:

 • Visa: US citizens traveling to Saudi Arabia usually need a visa.
 This could be obtained through the Saudi embassy or consulate before traveling or through the Saudi eVisa system.
 The eVisa system allows eligible travelers to apply for a visa online.